JulianWard147/New-Film-Studio-at-Microsoft/README.md

-### Accept the trent toward runtimes of longer than 90 minutes
+### Accept the trend toward runtimes of longer than 90 minutes
 The next section of our code explores the seasonal variation in ROI.
 Seasonality has long been a part of the Hollywood box office schedule, from summer blockbusters, Halloween horrors, and awards season drama.
 We broke down our data bases by month to explore this phenomenon.

 To a certain extent, this confirms our priors.
 July and May provide overall good returns, December and January less so.
 However, there are two things to note.